Mohamedsafwat93/FB-AutoShare/replit.md

 node migrate-to-drive.js
 ```

-**Note:** The Replit environment has an OpenSSL compatibility issue preventing uploads.
-Migration works perfectly on local machines (Windows/Mac/Linux).

-**After Migration:**
+**Why This Works:**
+- ✅ Uploads work immediately (don't fail)
+- ✅ Files are safe and accessible
-- ✅ All existing files on Google Drive
+- ✅ You batch-migrate to Google Drive when convenient
+- ✅ No more OpenSSL errors blocking your workflow

+**Existing Files:**
+- 15 files ready in `/public/temp-uploads/`
-- ✅ New uploads via web interface go directly to Google Drive
+- Destination: Google Drive folder `1hByCXDjMMrYcWo5oAyqYqK_Jk603nZdL`
-- ✅ Server ready for 24/7 monitoring deployment

 ## Next Steps / Future Enhancements
 - Deploy to AWS/Railway/Digital Ocean with Docker